Adopted by the Extraordinary General Assembly, Sunny Beach, May 25, 2012

 12.3 Where there are two or more vacancies then the candidates with the highest and second highest number of votes shall be elected.
 Where there is an equal number of votes for the second, third and succeeding candidates, a second round of voting shall take place in order to select the second place and any subsequent places.

-12.4 Where an ExCom Officer or ExCom member is elected to fill a mid-term vacancy (where the 4 years term has not been completed), they shall serve for the remainder of that term, although such partial term shall not count against their entitled consecutive terms as defined in art.
-11.6 herein.
+12.4 Where an ExCom Officer or ExCom member is elected to fill a mid-term vacancy (where the 4 years term has not been completed), they shall serve for the remainder of that term, such partial term shall count against their entitled consecutive terms as defined in art.
+11.5 herein.

 ART 13 – Powers and Duties of the Executive Committee